 - Your real estate agent advises that you fix it before listing

-One thing’s for sure, roof repair and installation is not a DIY job, so you’ll need to find a reliable contractor in the event that your old roof stands in the way of a successful home sale.
+Roof repair and installation is not a DIY job, so you’ll need to find a reliable contractor to perform the job.

 Do your homework to fully understand your roofing needs